-You don't just turn the handlebar: you lean.
+You don't just turn the handlebar when you steer a bike: you lean.
 You can test this by riding no-handed or by walking alongside your bike with just one hand on the saddle to control it.
 When the bike leans, it steers that way.
 The faster you go, more lean-steer matters and the further over you'll lean.
 You'll do this without thinking about it.
 You may find that you can turn better if you deliberately focus on your hips, pointing them into the turn.

 Note that a tricycle does not lean steer, which can make it peculiarly difficult for bicyclists to ride.
 At speed, however, a tricyclist must lean – even thought the trike won't – in order to keep all wheels on the road!